GOWTHAMSAMMANGI/Upgrad-Capstone-1-Python/README.md

 - Build image from Dockerfile and tag it with your dockerhub repository name. e.g.
 `Docker build -t iamsauravsingh/python-app` and push it to dockerhub.

-## Step 3: Set Up Minikube Kubernetes Cluster
+## Step 3: Set Up AWS EKS Cluster

-- Create a minikube cluster with `minikube start` command.
+- Create a AWS EKS cluster using Terraform.

 ## Step 4: Create a helm chart